SteveDevs/Delivery-System/README.md

 Logins should be seperated into Admin and Pargonaughts.

-Admins have full access to manage and edit all data.
-Pargonaughts only have access to view what dilivery assignment they have been allocated to by the admin.
+Admins have full access to manage and edit all data. employees only have access to view what dilivery assignment they have been allocated to by the admin.

 Flow: